naninovel/docs/docs/api/index.md

 @set name="Dr. Stein";drink="Dr. Pepper"
 {name}: My favourite drink is {drink}!

-; When using double quotes inside the expression itself, ; don't forget to double-escape them.
+; When using double quotes inside text expression value, escape them.
-@set remark="Shouting \\"Stop the car!\\" was a mistake."
+@set remark="Shouting \"Stop the car!\" was a mistake."

 ; Use global variable to indicate player reaching `Ending 001`.
 ; The variable will remain true even when the game is restarted.